11 Things to Remember This Veterans Day

 9. Veterans are more likely to be unhoused.

-Despite only accounting for 7 percent of the general population, veterans make up roughly 11 percent of the adult unhoused population.
-The National Coalition for Homeless Veterans reports there are more than 40,000 veterans living without homes on any given night in the U.S. Compared with the total veteran population, younger veterans are disproportionately likely to be unhoused, though there are people who have served in a range of wars—including World War II, the Korean War, Vietnam War, and Afghanistan and Iraq—living on the streets, with Vietnam War-era veterans accounting for nearly half the total, according to the National Coalition for Homeless Veterans.
+Despite accounting for only 7 percent of the general U.S. population, veterans make up roughly 11 percent of the adult unhoused population.
+The National Coalition for Homeless Veterans reports there are more than 40,000 veterans living without homes on any given night in the U.S. Compared with the total veteran population, younger veterans are disproportionately likely to be unhoused, though there are people who have served in a range of wars—including World War II, the Korean War, Vietnam War, and Afghanistan and Iraq—living on the streets, with Vietnam War-era veterans accounting for nearly half the total, according to the coalition.

 10. Many veterans leave the armed forces with mental health issues.